 sudo fs_usage -f filesys | grep write > write.log

 Enter the user password system and press Enter.
-The file "write.log"Will be accessible at the location where the command line was executed.
+The file "write.log”Will be accessible in the location where the command line was executed.
 In our case in "Downloads".
-You can choose it to be in .log or .txt format.
+You can choose to be in .log or .txt format.
 If you want to open it with TextEdit, replace the termination .log cu .
 Txt.

 2. Ctrl + C stop the command line, then open the .log file and search for the name of a folder that was created while the command runs in Terminal.